 Data recovery varies depending on what type of damage the device or media was exposed to.
 For us, it’s important to find data recovery companies that can easily diagnose the problem and have experience dealing with both physical and logical data damage.

-Statistics show that 140,000 hard drives fail in the US on a weekly basis.
-As you can see, hard drive data loss is very common since people tend to put all their important data there—and more often than not, they don’t back it up.
+Hard drive data loss is very common since people tend to put all their important data there—and more often than not, they don’t back it up.
 As a result of the high demand, almost any agency provides a fast and secure hard drive recovery service.

 SSDs don’t have moving parts, meaning they won’t have a mechanical failure.
 Moreover, SSDs use TRIM technology.
 When a file is deleted, the technology removes it completely from the drive, making the task of recovering data possible only if trusted to the most professional team.